AL6981/Fostering-an-Inclusive-Community/workshop-1.md

 * Let's work on how we might...
 * I wonder whether it's possible to...

+Can the group share some others?
+* Instead of 'ya, but' use 'yes, and'
+*
+*

 ## Difficult Conversations:
+##### Time to Practice!

+Group should form seated circle, with 4 chairs in the center.
+Have Practice Protocol available.

+**Demo Role Play**
 Let's envision we are in a meeting with a few team members.
 During the discussion the same person interrupts you more than once.
 Finally, when you try to continue what you were saying, the person waves their hand as if to dismiss your statement, and finishes their thought.
 This takes the conversation in a new direction and you're left feeling devalued by the team member, and ignored by the whole team for so easily moving on, leaving your contribution unfinished.

 Later in the day, the same team member says they've finished a story and would you be a second set of eyes?
 You're still feeling resentment from the morning meeting, and think this would be a good time to share that.